nbari/zunzuncito/README.md

 ### What & Why ZunZuncito
 ZunZuncito is a [python](http://python.org/) module that allows to create and maintain [REST](http://en.wikipedia.org/wiki/REST) API's without hassle.

-The simplicity for sketching and debugging helps to develop very fast, versioning is inherit by default, which allow to serve and maintain existing applications, while working in new releases without need to create separate instances, all the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify existing code.
+The simplicity for sketching and debugging helps to develop very fast; versioning is inherit by default, which allows to serve and maintain existing applications, while working in new releases without need to create separate instances, all the applications are WSGI [PEP 333](http://www.python.org/dev/peps/pep-0333/) compliant, allowing to migrate existing code to more robust frameworks, without need to modify existing code.

 The idea of creating ZunZuncito, was the need of a very small and light tool (batteries included), that could help to create and deploy REST API's quickly, without forcing the developers to learn or follow a complex flow, but in contrast, from the very beginning, guide them to properly structure their API, giving special attention to "versioned URI's", having with this a solid base that allow to work in different versions within a single ZunZun instance without interrupting service of any existing API [resources](http://en.wikipedia.org/wiki/Web_resource).